 - Average income

-You can take strategic steps to avoid falling into this category.
+You can take strategic steps as a small business owner to avoid worrying about acquiring new customers.
 How?
 By creating and sharing content about your business idea as part of your ongoing conversations.

-See if your content resonates with this audience and if they want to learn more.
-This is a great way to build out your UVP as well as amass a following before you spend valuable time and money creating your product or service.
+See if your content resonates with your audience and if they want to learn more.
+This is a great way to build out your unique value proposition (UVP) as well as amass a following before you spend valuable time and money creating your product or service.

-What are the most popular online business ideas?
+An overview of the most popular online business ideas

 The online business market is saturated, which means more competition, but also more opportunities.

-You can also combine your approach by creating your own website to take payments as well as marketing on a third-party platform.
-This is a strategic approach that allows you to drive traffic to your site by selling your items on popular marketplaces.
+You can also take a combined approach by creating your own website to take payments as well as marketing on a third-party platform.
+This is a strategic way to drive traffic to your site by selling your items on popular marketplaces.

 While many people may simply purchase directly from a site like Amazon, many others will want to conduct research into your brand by visiting your site and reading your story before making a purchase.

-These are compelling statistics that show not only how popular Amazon is, but how important it is to have your own site to grab the attention of people searching on Google.
+It’s important to have your own site to grab the attention of people searching on Google.